42Taskmaster/final/README.md

 To start the Web UI we need to build the code and then launch a HTTP server to serve built files.
 For that execute `run-web.sh` script.

+The port on each you can access the Web UI will be written in your terminal.